List of people executed in the United States in 2014: Notable executions

 2014 was a notable year for executions.
 A total of ten death row inmates were executed in Missouri throughout the year, the most carried out by Missouri in a single year since capital punishment resumed in 1976.
 2014 also marked the first time since 2002 in which two women were executed during a single year.
 Suzanne Margaret Basso and Lisa Ann Coleman, who were both sentenced to death in Texas, were executed just seven months apart.
 One notable execution was of convicted murderer Thomas Knight, who was executed in Florida.
 Knight spent thirty-nine years on death row before his execution was carried out.
-This set a record for the longest amount of time any inmate has spent on death row in the United States prior to being executed.

 There were also three botched executions in 2014: